List of Roman emperors: Legitimacy

 While the imperial government of the Roman Empire was rarely called into question during its five centuries in the west and fifteen centuries in the east, individual emperors often faced unending challenges in the form of usurpation and perpetual civil wars.
 From the rise of Augustus, the first Roman emperor, in 27 BC to the sack of Rome in AD 455, there were over a hundred usurpations or attempted usurpations (an average of one usurpation or attempt about every four years).
 From the murder of Commodus in 192 until the fifth century, there was scarcely a single decade without succession conflicts and civil war.
 Very few emperors died of natural causes, with regicide in practical terms having become the expected end of a Roman emperor by late antiquity.
-The distinction between a usurper and a legitimate emperor is a blurry one, given that a large number of emperors commonly considered legitimate began their rule as usurpers, revolting against the previous legitimate emperor.
+The distinction between a usurper and a legitimate emperor is a blurry one, given that a large number of emperors that were commonly considered legitimate began their rule as usurpers, revolting against the previous legitimate emperor.

-True legitimizing structures and theories were weak, or wholly absent, in the Roman Empire, and there were no true objective legal criteria for being acclaimed emperor beyond acceptance by the Roman army.
+True legitimizing structures and theories were weak, or wholly absent in the Roman Empire, and there were no true objective legal criteria for being acclaimed emperor beyond acceptance by the Roman army.
 Dynastic succession was not legally formalized, but also not uncommon, with powerful rulers sometimes succeeding in passing power on to their children or other relatives.
 While dynastic ties could bring someone to the throne, they were not a guarantee that their rule would not be challenged.
 With the exception of Titus (r.
-79–81; son of Vespasian), no son of an emperor who ruled after the death of their father died a natural death until Constantine I in 337.
+79–81; son of Vespasian), no son of an emperor who ruled after the death of his father died a natural death until Constantine I in 337.
 Control of Rome itself and approval of the Roman Senate held some importance as legitimising factors, but were mostly symbolic.
 Emperors who began their careers as usurpers had often been deemed public enemies by the senate before they managed to take the city.
 Emperors did not need to be acclaimed or crowned in Rome itself, as demonstrated in the Year of the Four Emperors (69), when claimants were crowned by armies in the Roman provinces, and the senate's role in legitimising emperors had almost faded into insignificance by the Crisis of the Third Century (235–285).
 By the end of the third century, Rome's importance was mainly ideological, with several emperors and usurpers even beginning to place their court in other cities in the empire, closer to the imperial frontier.